-What is important in a contest environment?

-• Good Dynamic Range to hear weak signals in the presence of near-by strong signals.
+- What is important in a contest or DX pile-up environment? - Good Dynamic Range to hear weak signals in the presence of near-by strong signals.

 - You need a better receiver for CW than for SSB. - Be a good neighbor: i.e. Have a clean signal. - Transmitters continue to be a mixed bag.